• Skip to main content

 To educate and inform the community about the historical, social and cultural values of Callan Park through a program of tours, talks, events and the writing and publishing of books and articles.

-To ensure the protection and maintenance of open spaces for passive recreation, an increasingly precious and scarce resource in our highly urbanised city.
+To ensure the protection and maintenance of open spaces green for passive recreation, an increasingly precious and scarce resource in our increasingly urbanised city.

 To advocate for funding for restoration of heritage buildings and artefacts, many of which are crumbling from neglect.